marvelahrun/Project-Lathra/README.md

 # Description
-A simple personal AI assistant project made just for fun.
+A simple personal artificial assistant project made just for fun.

 # Installation
 You can download from releases, or you can clone this repository.